teamdigitale/teamdigitale.governo.it/en/projects/cie.md

 ### In short

-CIE, the Italian Electronic Identity Card, is a highly secure electronic document, equipped with a radio frequency microprocessor that enables it for various use cases, including access to online services.
+CIE, the Italian Electronic Identity Card, is a highly secure electronic document, equipped with a radio frequency microprocessor that enables various use cases, including access to online services.
 CIE complies with security regulations and substitutes the previous paper format.

 ### The benefits for citizens and the public administration

-CIE is a document not subject to counterfeiting and allows secure access to physical and digital services.
+CIE is secured against counterfeiting attempts and allows secure access to physical and digital services.

 Public Administration can rely on a more secure identification document, also complying with European requirements, allowing the completion of one of the enabling platforms listed in the Three-Year Plan.